What is landlord insurance?

 While landlord insurance is a must on rental properties, you may want to consider these additional coverages as well:

-• Flood insurance: Just like a homeowners policy, the majority of landlord and renters policies exclude flood damage.
+- Flood insurance: Just like a homeowners policy, landlord policies exclude flood damage.
 Depending on where your rental is located, your mortgage lender may require that you carry flood insurance and if you live in a high-risk zone, you may be legally required to carry flood insurance.
 Flood insurance can be purchased via the National Flood Insurance Program (NFIP) or in the private market.

-• Earthquake insurance: Landlord policies also exclude damage from earthquakes so if your rental is in an earthquake prone area, you should be carrying this coverage.
-Earthquake coverage comes with a fairly pricey deductible, in most cases it is 5 to 25% of your total coverage on the rental.
+- Earthquake insurance: Landlord policies also exclude damage from earthquakes, so if your rental is in an earthquake prone area, you should be carrying this coverage.
+Earthquake coverage comes with a fairly pricey deductible, in most cases it is 5 to 25% of your total dwelling coverage.
 This means that if you carry $250,000 in coverage on your rental, your earthquake insurance deductible will be $25,000 if you have a 10% deductible.
 While this seems (and actually is) a very high deductible, it is much less than having to cover the entire bill to rebuild or repair your rental after a major earthquake.

 What insurance does a landlord need?